as you read, I invite you to notice where you are in your life in this story. do you see yourself here?

-the labyrinth I chose is a beloved friend, and it lives up a very steep hill that requires some ‘hoofing it’ to arrive. on this particular visit, I made the long drive there with my honey, and I’ll be the first to admit I was wearing my finest, sparkliest ‘grumpy tiara.’ (laughter) my honey is a truly wonderful creature, and we made a game of my crappy mood, finally laughing together at the silly grandeur of complaint and the humanness of it all as we huffed and puffed with rosy cheeks up the hill.
+the labyrinth I chose is a long-time friend, and it lives up a very steep hill that requires some ‘hoofing it’ to arrive. on this particular visit, I made the long drive there with my beloved, and I’ll be the first to admit I was wearing my finest, sparkliest ‘grumpy tiara.’ (laughter) my beloved is a truly wonderful man, and we made a game of my crappy mood, finally laughing together at the silly grandeur of complaint and the humanness of it all as we huffed and puffed with rosy cheeks up the hill.

 we arrived breathless, and ready.

-after asking every darn question about this situation I could think of for months on end, I offered the situation to the labyrinth, in quiet desperation, asking: ‘what is my skillful question?’ there on the wide open rolling hills in the last light of the setting sun, the labyrinth opened itself.
+after asking every endless question about this situation I could think of for months on end, I offered the situation to the labyrinth in quiet desperation, asking: ‘what is my skillful question?’ there on the wide open rolling hills in the last light of the setting sun, the labyrinth opened itself.

-now, a labyrinth is a sacred place for me – I’ve walked labyrinths in the triple digits, over the years. there is a special magic and flow that happens – emotions arise, intuition visits, big magic works on me, answers arrive. it’s the mystery.
+now, a labyrinth is a sacred place for me – I’ve walked labyrinths in the triple digits, over the years. there is a special magic and flow that happens – emotions arise, intuition visits, big magic works on me, answers arrive. it’s the mystery, opening its arms.

 this hilltop labyrinth is made from rocks placed on dirt, and it’s been there for at least the 20+ years I’ve been visiting. sometimes, folks kick rocks thither and yon, and then other folks repair the rupture. on my first circuit, I saw that the labyrinth had been busted open, and noted the opening.